 Logistically it makes sense bigger armies are harder to control orders and organizations are more structured with more levels.
 Giving smaller army counts an initiative advantage.
 It also would give smaller countries hope against bigger armys/countries.

-Edited 1 time - last May 5, 2010 4:12pm
+Edited 1 time — last

 My Personal opinion is how its handled in a old game called Civilization.
 Smallest armies move first